chauff/cse1500-web-transcripts/_lectures/http.md

 ![Web cache](../img/http-webcache.png)

 🚩Nowadays, web caching are just part of the functionality a so-called **Content Delivery Network (CDN)**, i.e. a network of geographically distributed servers which deliver fast access to web resources, provides.
-CDNs

 ### Header field Cache-Control